 Where to shop

 One of the things that drew visitors back to Morpeth in the ‘80s was its gift shops and antiques.
-In fact the Morpeth Antique Centre is one of the most interesting (and beautifully organised) shops you’ll ever find.
-It’s also enormous.
+In fact the Morpeth Antique Centre is one of the most interesting (and beautifully organised) shops you’ll find.

-A couple of doors down from the Bronte Hotel is a little arcade full of shops worth a look, and if you’re looking for something to give your sweet tooth, visit Miss Lily’s Lollies, which sells every conceivable sweet – and some inconceivable ones too!
+A couple of doors down from the Bronte Hotel is a little arcade full of shops worth a look.
+And if you’re after something for your sweet tooth to nibble on, visit Miss Lily’s Lollies, which sells every conceivable sweet – and some inconceivable ones too!

 Only five minutes down the road is Maitland, which has all the commodities of a large town.
 It also has some of the best restaurants and bars we’ve found in regional Australia.